Haley-Deamond/imaris_kcc2_model/README.md

 Overall, the benefits of this script is that it minimizes human error throughout the calculation process, allows for multiple iterations should an error be detected, and increases user efficiency as a result of task automation.

 Structure:
-imaris.build_model.build_research_data() - used as an entry point to retrieve data imaris.model - data structure imaris.xls_reader - To read excel files
+imaris.build_model.build_research_data() - Used as an entry point to retrieve data. imaris.model - Data structure. imaris.xls_reader - To read excel files.